35 Unusual Facts About Maine Coon Cats

 Marie attempted to flee France after they abolished the monarchy, intending to head to America for sanctuary.
 However, she was captured before they could set sail.

 The ship she intended to flee on reportedly fled without her, and on it, carrying her prized Angora cats.
+It is these cats that some people claim are the forefathers of the Maine Coon.

-8. The Oldest Ever Maine Coon Was 26
+7. Oldest Maine Coon Reached 26 Years

 The oldest pet Maine Coon (at least that we have a record of) was a 26-year-old cat who lived in Portland, Oregon.
+Given that Maine Coons are only expected to live to an average of 12-15 years old, this is quite an impressive feat.

 To put this into perspective, a 26-year-old Maine Coon is double its life expectancy.
 It’s like a person living to be over 160!

-9. Maine Coons Are Water Addicts
+8. Maine Coons Are Water Addicts

 The stereotype of a cat that is terrified to touch water does NOT apply to Maine Coons.
+Some Maine Coon cats can even swim!

-10. Mrs. Norris From Harry Potter Was A Maine Coon
+9. Mrs. Norris From Harry Potter Was A Maine Coon

-Did you know that Mrs. Norris from Harry Potter was actually played by three different cats over the years?
+Did you know that Mrs. Norris from Harry Potter was played by three different cats over the years?
+All of them Maine Coons!

 It is pretty hard to get a cat to do what you want when you are filming.
 Especially when there is a tight schedule.